FloydZ/ssteam/README.md

 ssteam is a simple SFTP Client with some extra Features

 # Features

--GUI
+0. GUI
--Login via Key or Password
+0. Login via Key or Password
--Automatic sync specific files with the server
+0. Automatic sync specific files with the server